Bug (short for Bebe pug) is my 11-year-old second-born daughter. (The first being my 12-year-old pug, Chinki.)

 We have an easy system for this: homemade food is refrigerated in a sealed container with a measuring cup (always the same one, as it portions out the exact amount of food needed), and all the supplements are lined up together in a cupboard in the kitchen.
 Keeping your ingredients organized and accessible will make feeding time fast and smooth.

-Compared with feeding commercial food, where you might scoop out kibbles or open up a can, feeding homemade food with all the supplements takes maybe 10 seconds more.
-And even if it took 10 minutes more, fresh wholesome food for our babies is worth it.
+Compared to feeding commercial food, where you might scoop out kibbles or open up a can, feeding homemade food with all the supplements takes maybe 10 seconds more.
+And even if it took 10 minutes more, fresh wholesome food for our furbabies is worth it.

 Most dogs don’t have a problem making the switch to homemade food.
 If yours is prone to digestive issues, start slowly by mixing a little bit of the homemade food with the commercial food.